Guntereno/Thing/TheThingRules.md

 The helicopter requires two people to pilot, so if only one player remains, they are stranded in the base.

 ### Disease

 When a player draws the Joker (disease card) from the draw pile, their turn is immediately over and the disease spreads.
 Except for the player who drew the card (starting with the player to the left of that player) each player will lose a card.
 They do this by holding back a card (again, enforcing the rule _an infected player can never be disinfected_), presenting their hand to the player on their left who takes a card at random.
 They will then place this card face down on the discard pile, before presenting their hand to the player on their left.

-If a player only has one card, it is placed face down on the discard pile and that player is dead.
+If a player only has one card, it is placed face down on the discard pile; that player is dead.
+No-one is allowed to see that card, nor should the player announce whether or not they were an alien.
+The answer to that mystery goes with them to their grave!

+If a player starts their turn and only two players remain, both players have no choice but to board the helicopter, whether they trust each other or not.

 ### Combat